au-ts/cogent/README.md

 ## Proofs

-Firstly, download the AutoCorres release v1.6.1 from [https://trustworthy.systems/projects/TS/autocorres](https://trustworthy.systems/projects/TS/autocorres/), move the extracted folder to this directory, and rename the folder to `autocorres`.
+Firstly, download the patched version of AutoCorres release v1.6.1 from [https://github.com/amblafont/AutoCorres](https://github.com/amblafont/AutoCorres), move the extracted folder to this directory, and rename the folder to `autocorres`.

 To build the proofs, it is recommended that your machine (or virtual machine)